-Luke Jerram’s ceremonial art installation has been created as a memorial to those we have lost in the COVID-19 pandemic and to pay tribute to the NHS staff and volunteers who have worked so tirelessly to care for so many.
+Luke Jerram’s ceremonial art installation, made from 120 bedsheets, created moments for visitors to reflect and remember those affected by the COVID-19 pandemic and to pay tribute to the NHS staff and volunteers who have worked so tirelessly to care for so many.

 10-18 Oct 2020

-We invite you to share your stories and memories on social media using #MemoriamArtwork or perhaps you may feel creative during your visit and wish to share what you create.
+We invite you to share your stories and memories on social media using #MemoriamArtwork.

 About In Memoriam